-You can use GFCI breakers in your electrical panel but they are expensive compared with GFCI outlets and you will have to run back to the panel every time they trip.
+You can use GFCI breakers in your electrical panel.
 Also you will need AFCI breakers in your electrical panel.

 Outside power outlets must also be weatherproof as well as tamper proof.
 It's also good to use weatherproof in wet rooms such as bathrooms.